simonrichards150/ParamotorMultiSensor/README.md

 + amberThreshold sets the rising temperature threshold to switch from green to amber
 + redThreshold sets the rising temperature threshold to switch from amber to red

-(Note: rising thresholds are exact, falling thresholds are subject to hystseresis)
+(Note: rising thresholds are exact, falling thresholds are subject to hysteresis)

 ## Programming